Marvel Superstars

-Game play
+Gameplay

 Marvel Superstars emulates battles between superhero and supervillain characters from the films.
 Each player selects a leader, which has 50 health.
 When a player's leader has accumulated damage greater than its health, that player loses the game.

 In addition to the leader, each player uses three bases and his or her own deck of 50 or more cards.